Coolie: In European colonies

-In Spanish, colonos asiáticos was the for coolies.
-The Spanish colony of Cuba feared slavery uprisings such as those that took place in Haiti and used coolies as a transition between slaves and free labor.
+In Spanish, coolies were referred to as colonos asiáticos ('Asian colonists').
+The Spanish colony of Cuba feared slave uprisings such as those that took place in Haiti, and used coolies as a transition between slaves and free labour.
 They were neither free nor slaves.
-Indentured Chinese servants also labored in the sugarcane fields of Cuba well after the 1884 abolition of slavery in the country.
-Two scholars of Chinese labor in Cuba, Juan Pastrana and Juan Pérez de la Riva, substantiated horrific conditions of Chinese coolies in Cuba and stated that coolies were slaves in all but name.
-Denise Helly is one researcher who believes that despite their slave-like treatment, the free and legal status of the Asian laborers in Cuba separated them from slaves.
-The coolies could challenge their superiors, run away, petition government officials, and rebel according to Rodriguez Pastor and Trazegnies Granda.
-Once they had fulfilled their contracts the colonos asiáticos integrated into the countries of Peru, the Dominican Republic, Puerto Rico and Cuba.
-They adopted cultural traditions from the natives and also welcomed in non-Chinese to experience and participate into their own traditions.
-Before the Cuban Revolution in 1959, Havana had Latin America's largest Chinatown.
+Indentured Chinese servants also laboured in the sugarcane fields of Cuba well after the 1884 abolition of slavery in the country.
+Two scholars of Chinese labour in Cuba, Juan Pastrana and Juan Pérez de la Riva, substantiated horrific conditions of Chinese coolies in Cuba and stated that coolies were slaves in all but name.
+Researcher Denise Helly believes that despite their slave-like treatment, the free and legal status of the Asian labourers in Cuba separated them from slaves.
+According to Rodriguez Pastor and Trazegnies Granda, the coolies could challenge their superiors, run away, petition government officials, and rebel.